MultiCraft/repixture/README.md

 ## Credits

-Pixture Revival was started by Wuzzy.
+Repixture was started by Wuzzy.
 It's a fork of Pixture.

 Pixture is Copyright (C) 2015-2017 KaadmY.